-A global pandemic wrought havoc on the economy and small businesses this past year.
-Independent residential construction companies, in particular, faced significant headwinds: local restrictions shutting down project work, disrupted supply chains for building materials, and significant volatility in consumer confidence.
-Despite these challenges and the rapidly shifting landscape of residential construction last year, US and Canadian home builders still were able to increase their profit margins, compared to 2019.
+Over the last two years a global pandemic greatly impacted the economy and small businesses.
+Independent residential construction companies faced significant headwinds: local restrictions shut down project work, disrupted supply chains for building materials, and created significant volatility in consumer confidence.
+Despite these challenges and the rapidly shifting landscape of residential construction, US and Canadian home builders still were able to increase their profit margins over the last two years.

-We analyzed over 40,000 projects conducted on CoConstruct’s project management software in the United States and Canada between 2018 and 2020 to identify trends in the construction industry.
-In our analysis, we found that the average project profit margin for residential home builders rose from 16.9% in 2019 to 14.6% in 2020 and then 14.9% in 2021.
+We analyzed over 10,000 projects conducted on CoConstruct’s project management software in the United States and Canada between 2019 and 2021 to identify trends in the construction industry.
+In our analysis, we found that the average project profit margin for residential home builders rose from 14.4% in 2019 to 14.6% in 2020 and then 14.9% in 2021.
 The consistent and increasing year-over-year growth highlights, among other things, the resiliency of the residential construction industry.

 Over the rest of this post, we will dig into the numbers and provide insight to explain the rise and fall of profit margins among residential home builders.

-But how did builders overcome uncertainty and rising lumber prices in 2020 to protect their margins?
+But how did builders overcome uncertainty and rising material prices the last two years to protect their margins?
 They rebounded from a stall in the spring to meet historic demand.

 Surge in demand

-But at the same time that this was happening, Americans and Canadians were subject to lockdown orders and sheltering in place.
-In an attempt to mitigate the effect of the coronavirus, the Federal Reserve slashed interest rates and purchased $200 billion of mortgage-backed securities In Canada, The Bank of Canada dropped the key lending rate from 1.8% to 0.3% and pumped $156 billion dollars worth of bonds into the market.
+But while this was happening, Americans and Canadians were subject to lockdown orders and sheltering in place.
+To mitigate the effect of the coronavirus, the Federal Reserve slashed interest rates and purchased $200 billion of mortgage-backed securities.
+In Canada, The Bank of Canada dropped the key lending rate from 1.8% to 0.3% and pumped $156 billion dollars worth of bonds into the market.

-The human element of needing more space because of lockdowns combined with lower mortgage rates to create a dramatic rise in housing demand.
+The human element of needing more space because of lockdowns combined with lower mortgage rates created a dramatic rise in housing demand.
 According to seasonally adjusted Census measures of home construction, signed sales contracts for new builds dramatically outpaced new home starts for the majority of 2020.
 While the gap between permits and starts shrunk in 2021, both numbers stayed above pre-pandemic volumes, indicating steady demand over the last two years.

 Sheltering in place made people spend more time examining their living space under new conditions.
 In need of more space to live and work these people sought new homes and slashed mortgage rates made their dreams of new homeownership possible.
 Buyers with better access to capital suddenly flooded the market creating a surge in demand for home builders to capitalize on.